fjnnng/wfwp/README.md

 - If there are multiple screens and you click "Switch", wfwp will ask you to choose one, with a special "All" option provided. ***Double-clicking the tray icon is a shortcut to "Switch" -> "All".***
 - But if there is only one monitor to "Switch", or only one monitor whose wallpaper was recently set by wfwp to "Switch Back", wfwp will not ask for confirmation.
 Further, if there is no such monitor, the corresponding buttons will be disabled.
 The same principle applies to the "Details", "Original", and "Blacklist" buttons.
-- If an interval of time is set in "Configure" -> "Switch", wfwp will automatically cache and switch wallpapers for all monitors, and any monitor whose wallpaper was not set by wfwp will be switched immediately.
+- If an interval of time is set in "Configure" -> "Switch", wfwp will afutomatically cache and switch wallpapers for all monitors, and any monitor whose wallpaper was not set by wfwp will be switched immediately.
 Otherwise, actions need to be done manually, and to avoid waiting after each click of "Switch", try "Manual..." -> "Cache Manually" in advance.
 - wfwp manages wallpapers automatically.
 For each monitor, a reasonable limit on the total size of wallpapers is set. wfwp preserves the latest wallpaper in case you want to revert to it and deletes older ones.
 - wfwp redetects monitors every time an added or removed screen signals from Qt.
 However, Qt is not always reliable, and wfwp is not designed to be aggressive. ***Sometimes manually redetect monitors by clicking the tray icon (with any button) may be useful.***
 - ***If the tray icon turns gray, the Internet is detected as disconnected.*** This happens as a result of a failed download attempt.
 Afterwards, wfwp will check the connectivity every minute, until connected or a picture downloaded successfully.
+- NSFW pictures rarely show up.
+Known ones are blocked by hardcoding their sha1s in `fnc.py`.
+You are welcome to report more via an issue as "Blacklist..." -> "Report NSFW Pictures" redirects.
 - Information shown in the "Manual" sub-menu:
   - Cache Manually (`<cached wallpapers>/<detected monitors>`)
-  - Show Stats (`<useful pictures>/<all pictures>`): `<useful pictures>` counts the pictures fit at least one monitor and are not blacklisted/excluded by sha1s/categories among `<all pictures>` in the database.
+  - Show Stats (`<useful pictures>/<all pictures>`): `<useful pictures>` counts the pictures fit at least one monitor and are not blocked as NSFW pictures or blacklisted/excluded by sha1s/categories among `<all pictures>` in the database.
   - About wfwp (`<wfwp version>-<database version>`)
 - For more useful information, see "2.4 Tips".